wildfly/wildfly-server-migration/README.md

 The JBoss Server Migration Tool is a tool that migrates JBoss Application Servers.
 It reads the server configuration and properties files for a previous release of WildFly or JBoss EAP, referred to as the source server, and migrates them to the latest release or target server.

+Note that the tool at present does not attempt to migrate modules added to the system, such as database driver modules.
+The target server will need manual modification to install any such modules.

 System Requirements
 ------------